underscoreHO/to-do-list-user-stories/README.md

 # to-do-list-user-stories

 Here are the user stories for the To Do List application.
 These are intentionally vague when it comes to implementation - use your best judgment!
-It is not imperitive that you complete all of the user stories, but imperitive that you try!
+It is not imperitive that you complete all of the user stories, shoot to get through #7 - the rest are "advanced content".

+---
+### **Basic Requirements:**

 User story 1: As a user, I want an empty todo list when I first arrive and a message indicating I'm all done